 But a British mother can also be a mom.
 Or a mam.
 Or a ma.
-It depends on the British region or kingdom on what spelling or pronunciation is used for the pet name.
+It depends on the British region or country – England, Scotland, Wales or Northern Ireland – on what spelling or pronunciation is used for the pet name.

-In Birmingham and the West Midlands most say and write mom.
+In Birmingham and the West Midlands, in England, most say and write mom.
 Even the local newspapers and schools spell it as mom.
 Although Mother’s Day occurs on a different date in the UK, Brummies and Americans would both be sending cards to the “Best Mom.”
-(Mother’s day is 30 March 2014 in UK versus 11 May 2014 in USA)

 Forget Mum or Mom, in northern England they usually like calling their mothers Mam.
 The pronunciation, of course, will vary for Mam whether you’re a Northumbrian or Geordie.
 This term of endearment for mother is also very common in Scotland and Northern Ireland.